Opio-Emmanuel-Omona/Fast-food-fast/README.md

 Diferent endpoints were used and the work flow for testing is given below:

-endpoint                      methods           description
-/api/v1/orders                GET               returns all the orders placed /api/v1/orders                POST              for placing a new order /api/v1/orders/<id>           GET               returns a specifig order at the given id /api/v1/orders/<id>           PUT               to update an order at the given id /api/v1/orders/<id>           DELETE            to delete an order at the specified id
+      1. /api/v1/orders                method = GET               returns all the orders placed
+      2. /api/v1/orders                method = POST              for placing a new order
+      3. /api/v1/orders/<id>           method = GET               returns a specifig order at the given id
+      4. /api/v1/orders/<id>           method = PUT               to update an order at the given id
+      5. /api/v1/orders/<id>           method = DELETE            to delete an order at the specified id

 Note: 1.
 When using postman append the end points to the url